 Consulting firm Vivaldi Partners recently published a ranking (PDF) identifying companies adept at using social media to generate consumer awareness and trigger purchases.
-The top 10 includes not only online stalwarts Google (GOOG) and Amazon (AMZN), but also Subway, Target (TGT), Heineken (HEIA), Dunkin’ Donuts (DNKN), and Home Depot (HD)—household names of today that are taking steps to remain the household names of tomorrow.
+The top 10 includes not only online stalwarts Google (GOOG) and Amazon (AMZN), but also Subway, Target (TGT), Heineken (HEIA:NA), Dunkin’ Donuts (DNKN), and Home Depot (HD)—household names of today that are taking steps to remain the household names of tomorrow.

 A few years ago social media may have been considered a luxury (or distraction), but it has since been proved to provide meaningful competitive advantage.
 As its influence grows, smart business owners will come to recognize it not as a project, initiative, or even a department, but as a way of doing business.